omahs/imx-docs/docs/main/tutorials/zero-to-hero-nft-minting.md

 3. Run `npm install --include=dev` and wait until the installation is completed.
 4. Save your work

 ## Step 9: Deploy Contract
 Before we can mint on Layer 2, we need to deploy a smart contract on Layer 1 to ensure assets can be withdrawn to Layer 1.
 Click [here](https://docs.x.immutable.com/docs/ethereum-scalability) to learn more about the differences between Layer 1 and Layer 2.

-1. Run `yarn hardhat run deploy/asset.ts --network ropsten`
+1. Run `yarn hardhat run deploy/asset.ts --network sandbox`
-2. It will take ~5 minutes to deploy your contract to Ropsten Etherscan
+2. It will take ~5 minutes to deploy your contract to Goerli Etherscan
 3. Copy the deployed contract address

 ![Step9_Deploying the contract](/img/zero-to-hero/Step9DeployContract.png 'Deploying the contract')

 :::info Check your work
-Paste your contract address into [Ropsten Etherscan](https://ropsten.etherscan.io/).
+Paste your contract address into [Goerli Etherscan](https://goerli.etherscan.io/).
 It should say **contract** in the upper left.
 If this says address, ensure you are on the correct network
 :::

 ## Step 10: Add your NFT Collection to Immutable X